Lurkars/gloomhavensecretariat/README.md

 For usage with multiple clients sharing the same game, the server component [Gloomhaven Secretary Server](https://github.com/Lurkars/ghs-server) is required.
 A public instance is available under `ghs.champonthis.de/server` port `443` with `secure` option.

 > SPOILER WARNING:
-> The `label.json` files inside the `data`-folders and therefore the final edition data files inside the `src/assets/data`-folder contain spoilers by including the corresponding label.
+> The `label.json` files inside the `data`-folders and therefore the final edition data files in releases inside `./assets/data`-folder contain spoilers by including the corresponding label.

 ## Support